deluser8/deluser8.github.io/content/news/_index.md

 num_news: 5

 news_items:
+- text: I, co-supervised with Professor Min Yang, lead an undergraduate team, with their project 'Zhu Yuan - Cybercrimial Asset Radar,' won the grand prize at the 18th 'Challenge Cup' National College Students’ Extracurricular Academic Science and Technology Works Contest(“挑战杯”全国大学生课外学术科技作品竞赛).
+This marks the best record in the history of our department.
+  extra_text: "Oct 2023."
+  date: 2023-10-27
 - text: NSFC has awarded me a grant for the proposal titled "Iteration-Based Detection Method for Underground Mobile Applications".
 Grateful to NSFC!
   extra_text: "Aug 2023."
   date: 2023-08-23